shopware5/devdocs/source/developers-guide/plugin-system/index.md

 ### Frontend resources auto-registration

 Additions to CSS, LESS and JavaScript resources had to be registered via `Theme_Compiler_Collect_Plugin_*` events.
 Since Shopware 5.2.13 the registration will be done automatically.
-Just place the resources into the following directorties:
+Just place the resources into the following directories:

 * `custom/plugins/SwagResource/Resources/frontend/css/**.css`
 * `custom/plugins/SwagResource/Resources/frontend/js/**.js`